1. Overview of Gunsens

 Fig. 3-2 Active alerts.

-The History screen shows all alerts in chronological order.
+The Alerts screen shows all alerts in chronological order.
 Active alerts are marked with yellow and red indicators, while inactive alerts are shown in black and white.
 Alerts automatically deactivate after 24 hours.

 Fig. 3-3 Chronological alert list.

-To filter which threat alerts you see, tap the Settings item on the tab bar and select the Alert Filters item.
-For example, you can filter to see only alerts within a 25-mile radius of your current location.
+To filter which threat alerts you see, tap the Settings item on the tab bar and select the Manage Alerts item.
+For example, you can filter to see only alerts within a 5-mile radius of your current location when the switch is ON.

 Fig. 3-4 Setting alert filters.